 Proposals for the series should be submitted to: Lyn Uhl, Executive Editor, Communication Studies at email@example.com.

 While UC Press Editors prefer electronic queries, you may send a hard copy submission to: Lyn Uhl, University of California Press, 155 Grand Ave, Suite 400, Oakland, CA 94612-3758, USA.

 If you would like to have your hard copy submission returned to you after consideration, please state this in writing and include a self-addressed stamped envelope.
 Please do not send original art with your submission.

 What Should be in a Proposal?

-Go to the Authors: Book Proposal Guidelines and read more under How Do I Submit a Proposal?
+Go to the Authors: Book Proposal Guidelines and scroll down to read more under What Should Be in Your Proposal?

 SERIES ADVISORY BOARD